 78. A key consideration in audits involving financial instruments, particularly complex financial instruments, is the competence of the auditor.
-SSA 220 (Revised)80 requires the engagement partner to determine be satisfied that members of the engagement team, and any auditor's experts who are not part of the engagement team, collectively have the appropriate-competence and capabilities, including sufficient time, to perform the audit engagement in accordance with professional standards and applicable legal and regulatory requirements and to enable an auditor's report that is appropriate in the circumstances to be issued.
-Further, relevant ethical requirements and to enable any threats to compliance with the fundamental principles, including the professional competence and due care.
+SSA 220 (Revised) requires the engagement partner to determine satisfied that members of the engagement team, and any auditor's experts who are not part of the engagement team, collectively have the appropriate-competence and capabilities, including sufficient time, to perform the audit engagement in accordance with professional standards and applicable legal and regulatory requirements and to enable an auditor's report that is appropriate in the circumstances to be issued.
+Further, relevant ethical requirements require the auditor to determine whether acceptance of the engagement would create any threats to compliance with the fundamental principles, including the professional competence and due care.
 Paragraph 79 below provides examples of the types of matters that may be relevant to the auditor's considerations in the context of financial instruments.

-- 80. The nature and use of particular types of financial instruments, the complexities associated with accounting requirements, and market conditions may lead to a need for the engagement team to consult82 with other accounting and audit professionals, from within or outside the firm, with relevant technical accounting or auditing expertise and experience, taking into account factors such as: - The capabilities and competence of the engagement team, including the experience of the members of the engagement team. - The attributes of the financial instruments used by the entity. - The identification of unusual circumstances or risks in the engagement, as well as the need for professional judgment, particularly with respect to materiality and significant risks. - Market conditions.
+- 80. The nature and use of particular types of financial instruments, the complexities associated with accounting requirements, and market conditions may lead to a need for the engagement team to consult with other accounting and audit professionals, from within or outside the firm, with relevant technical accounting or auditing expertise and experience, taking into account factors such as: - The capabilities and competence of the engagement team, including the experience of the members of the engagement team. - The attributes of the financial instruments used by the entity. - The identification of unusual circumstances or risks in the engagement, as well as the need for professional judgment, particularly with respect to materiality and significant risks. - Market conditions.